-IMPORTANT: NEVER LEAVE ANY PLASTIC OUT IN THE NATURE.
+IMPORTANT: NEVER LEAVE ANY PLASTIC OUT IN NATURE.
 Plastic is only for use.
-If you’ve spare plastic bag, free hands and some will, we’d recommend you collecting non-biodegradable waste from the trail and bringing back as much as possible.
-We all can do our bit for the Mother Nature.
+If you have a spare plastic bag, free hands and some will, we’d recommend you collecting non-biodegradable waste from the trail and bringing back as much as possible.
+We all can do our bit for Mother Nature.

 1. Leave your denim behind – these are ill-suited for treks and add weight.